 Icon Behavior Shortcut Stop Click the Stop icon to cancel the execution of the currently running query.
-Accesskey + Q Execute script Click the Execute script icon to either execute or refresh the query highlighted in the SQL editor panel.
+Option + Shift + Q Execute script Click the Execute script icon to either execute or refresh the query highlighted in the SQL editor panel.
 Click the down arrow to access other execution options: Add a check next to Auto rollback on error? to instruct the server to automatically roll back a transaction if an error occurs during the transaction.
 Add a check next to Auto commit? to instruct the server to automatically commit each transaction.
 Any changes made by the transaction will be visible to others, and durable in the event of a crash.
-F5 Explain Click the Explain icon to view an explanation plan for the current query.
+F5 Execute query Click the Execute query icon to either execute the query where the cursor is present or refresh the query highlighted in the SQL editor panel.
+Option+F5 (MAC) Alt+F5 (Others) Explain Click the Explain icon to view an explanation plan for the current query.
 The result of the EXPLAIN is displayed graphically on the Explain tab of the output panel, and in text form on the Data Output tab.
 F7 Explain analyze Click the Explain analyze icon to invoke an EXPLAIN ANALYZE command on the current query.
 Navigate through the Explain Options menu to select options for the EXPLAIN command: Select Verbose to display additional information regarding the query plan.
 Select Costs to include information on the estimated startup and total cost of each plan node, as well as the estimated number of rows and the estimated width of each row.
 Select Buffers to include information on buffer usage.
 Select Timing to include information about the startup time and the amount of time spent in each node of the query.
 Select Summary to include the summary information about the query plan.
 Select Settings to include the information on the configuration parameters.
 Select Wal to include the information on WAL record generation.
-Shift+F7

-Icon Behavior Shortcut Commit Click the Commit icon to commit the transaction.
-Shift+CTRL+M Rollback Click the Rollback icon to rollback the transaction.
-Shift+CTRL+R Macros Click the Macros icon to manage the macros.
+Shift + F7 Commit Rollback Click the Commit icon to commit the transaction.
+Click the Rollback icon to rollback the transaction.
+Shift + Ctrl + M Shift + Ctrl + R Macros Click the Macros icon to manage the macros.
 You can create, edit or clear the macros through the Manage Macros option.